Almond milk: History

 ordinary-day versions.
-For example, a thin split-pea puree, sometimes enriched with fish stock or almond milk (produced by simmering ground almonds in water), replaced meat broth on fast days; and almond milk was a general (and expensive) substitute for cow's milk.
+For example, a thin split-pea puree, sometimes enriched with fish stock or almond milk (produced by simmering ground almonds in water), replaced meat broth on fast days; and almond milk was a general (and expensive) substitute for cow's milk.Almond milk's popularity as a dairy substitute continued throughout history, going well into modern times.
+It is even mentioned under the secondary definition of "milk" in Samuel Johnson's Dictionary in 1755, alongside pistachio milk.

 Commerce

 In the United States, almond milk remained a niche health food item until the early 2000s, when its popularity began to increase.
 In 2011 alone, almond milk sales increased by 79%.
 In 2013, it surpassed soy milk as the most popular plant-based milk in the US.
 As of 2014 it comprised 60 percent of plant-milk sales and 4.1 percent of total milk sales in the US.